February 14,2025

 This massive data leak highlights significant flaws in IoT security, including:

-Notably, security researchers speculate that this latest breach may be connected to a 2019 data leak from Orvibo, a Chinese smart-device company that exposed similar types of IoT data.
+Security researchers report that this new breach might be linked to the Orvibo data leak from 2019, a smart-device-making company in China that had similar exposures to IoT data.

 Cybersecurity experts strongly urge IoT manufacturers and users to take the following steps:

-While Fowler emphasized that his findings aim to “raise awareness,” and there is no direct evidence of malicious use yet, this breach is a stark reminder: IoT security must be taken seriously before it’s too late.
+However, Fowler has added that the findings are meant to “raise awareness,” and at this point, there is no direct indication of malicious use.
+However, this incident is evidence that IoT security needs serious attention before it is too late.

 AVP Suite detects & prevents breaches before it’s too late

-Try AVP Suite for Free!AVP Suite is designed to provide robust data breach protection and ensure your sensitive information remains secure.
-Here’s how it keeps your data safe:
+Try AVP Suite for Free!AVP Suite has a robust data breach tool that keeps sensitive information contained to the user.
+Here’s how AVP keeps your data secure:

 Protect your information now—download AVP Total Security today!